AmirrezaFarnamTaheri/MassConfigMerger/README.md

    ```
 2. Obtain a Telegram **API ID** and **API Hash** from <https://my.telegram.org>.
    Place them in `config.json` together with your bot token and the Telegram user
    IDs that are allowed to interact with the bot.
+A starter template is provided
+   in `config.json.example`.
 3. Edit `sources.txt` and `channels.txt` to include any extra subscription URLs
    or channel names you wish to scrape. **Put one valid URL on each line of**
    `sources.txt`.
 By default the aggregator recognizes links starting with